-(g) Financial instruments and derivatives
+(g) Financial instruments

-Financial instruments and derivatives are recognized when the REIT becomes a party to the contractual provisions of the instrument and derivative.
+Financial assets and financial liabilities are recognized when the REIT becomes a party to the contractual provisions of the instrument.

 In accordance with IAS 39 - Financial Instruments: Recognition and Measurement ("IAS 39"), financial instruments and derivatives are initially measured at fair value.
 Financial instruments and derivatives are presented and disclosed in accordance with IFRS 7 - Financial Instruments: Disclosures ("IFRS 7") and IAS 32 - Financial Instruments: Presentation ("IAS 32").
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss.